CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 1. Wait for the pipeline to kick off and wait until it completes the Build Stage successfully.

-1. Once the Deploy Stage wants to start, you are prompted with **Permissions Needed**, as well as an orange bar saying
+1. Once the Deploy Stage wants to start, you are prompted with **Permissions Needed**, as well as an orange bar saying .

     ```
     This pipeline needs permission to access a resource before this run can continue to Deploy to an Azure Web App
     ```
-1. Click on **View**
+1. Click on **View**.

 1. From the **Waiting for Review** pane, click **Permit**.